cchannon/BasicDataGrid/README.md

 # BasicDataGrid

 ## Overview
 BasicDataGrid is a custom control for model-driven apps in Dataverse.
 It provides a simple data grid that replaces most of the out-of-the-box grid functionality.
 This control serves as a starting point for developers who need to create custom grids that extend the platform's capabilities.
+It does not provide any new functionality not already present in Dataverse grids; it is only intended as a jumpstart to customizations where developers would otherwise need to meet this baseline before beginning their desired customizations.

 ## Features
 - Reproduces most of the out-of-the-box grid functionality